REGIONS AND THEMES

 CMI has supported Ukraine’s peaceful development since 2009, and since 2014 has facilitated high-level expert dialogue between political representatives and other influential public figures.

 Ukraine remains in the process of transition from its Soviet institutional, economic, and socio-cultural legacy.
-Before the escalation of the current crisis, little attention was given to supporting and encouraging dialogue between and among elites and the wider society on building a shared vision of how Ukraine can, both as a state and as a nation, develop in the wake of its Soviet past.
+Before the 2014 escalation of the current crisis phase, little attention was given to supporting and encouraging dialogue between and among elites and the wider society on building a shared vision of how Ukraine can, both as a state and as a nation, develop in the wake of its Soviet past.

 Domestic and international dialogue